English not your home language? No problem!

 For Children in Care, in order to support the needs of these pupils, the school liaises closely and seeks support from staff at the Virtual School.

-Our Inclusion Manager seeks advice from the Local Authority Specialist Teacher team on a regular basis.
-The Inclusion Manager also actively engages with local opportunities to share best practice and keeps up-to-date with current Local and National policies to support pupils with SEND.
+Our Inclusion Manager seeks advice from the Local Authority Inclusion and Intervention team on a regular basis.
+The Inclusion Manager actively engages with local opportunities to share best practice and keeps up-to-date with current Local and National policies to support pupils with SEND.
+All staff are encouraged to, and are aware of, using the Local Offer to access relevant materials in relation to SEND.

 The Local Authority School Nursing Team is able to support the school with referrals to additional services including Occupational Therapists and Speech and Language Therapists.
 Our Inclusion Manager supports parents with referrals to community paediatricians, and is able to provide written evidence for parents to detail any provision that a child is having at school.
 We welcome visits in school from outside professionals involving observations and discussions about individual children, and we actively use any strategies suggested to us to improve our provision.

-The Local Offer is a directory of information that helps families to find and access support and, through getting families feedback on the Local Offer, will become a useful tool in considering what services need to be changed and developed.
+The Local Offer is a directory of information that helps families to find and access support and is an incredibly useful tool.
 All local authorities are required to have their own local offer as part of the government’s SEND reforms.
-The Local Offer for Milton Keynes can be found on the following website: http://www.milton-keynes.gov.uk/schools-and-lifelong-learning/special-educational-needs/SEND-local-offer/further-information-on-the-SEND-local-offer
+The Local Offer for Milton Keynes can be found on the following website : http://www.milton-keynes.gov.uk/schools-and-lifelong-learning/special-educational-needs/SEND-local-offer/further-information-on-the-SEND-local-offer

-The school works closely with agencies delivering the Local Offer and makes reasonable adjustments to support pupils across other schools.
+The school works closely with agencies delivering the Local Offer.

 Our Inclusion Manager has achieved the Post Graduate National Award for Special Educational Needs Co-ordination and takes advantage of relevant up-to-date training to support her role.
 She is a specialist teacher and assessor for dyslexia, having achieved a Diploma from the Institute of Education (London) in Specific Learning Difficulties, namely Dyslexia.
-She is currently working towards a Masters in Special Educational Needs and Inclusion with the University of Northampton, to be completed October 2017 and Level 3 AET Certification with the Autism Education Trust to become Autism Lead.
+She is currently working towards a Masters in Special Educational Needs and Inclusion with the University of Northampton and Level 3 AET Certification with the Autism Education Trust to become Autism Lead.

-Our Class Teachers have collectively received training focusing on a range of different areas of SEND, for example dyslexia.
-The Inclusion Manager also leads whole school training on specific areas of SEND.
+Our teachers and teaching assistants have collectively received training focusing on a range of different areas of SEND, for example dyslexia and attachment.
+The Inclusion Manager leads whole school training on specific areas of SEND and has guest presenters in during the school year to deliver other aspects of SEND training.

 Any pupils with additional needs will have their progress closely monitored by the Inclusion Manager.
 We welcome parental involvement in any decisions about how to support pupils in school, and aim to keep parents up-to-date with their child’s current progress.
 Our Inclusion Manager is available to meet with parents before, during and after school to discuss their child’s needs as requested.

 Parents of pupils with EHCPs are invited in for a meeting once per term, or more often if needed, to discuss any changes that need to be made to their support.
-Where possible these meetings will involve the parents, Inclusion Manager, Class Teacher and, if possible any Teaching Assistants working in school with the child.
+Where possible these meetings will involve the parents, Inclusion Manager and Class Teacher.
+Any Teaching Assistants working in school with individual children will have input in to the meeting through discussions with the class teacher.

 Loughton Manor First School teaching areas are all on one level.
 There are two disabled toilets on site.
-Reasonable adjustments would be made to support any children with additional needs in our care from our SEND budget.
-Please see our Equal Opportunities and Community Cohesion Policy (British Values) on our school website.
+Reasonable adjustments would be made to support any children with additional needs in our care from our limited SEND budget.
+Please see our Equal Opportunities and British Values Policies.

 The Class Teacher